 Many life insurance policy owners may wonder where to start when pursuing a life settlement provider.
 Selling a life insurance policy is an important decision for policyholders to make and one that should not be taken lightly.
 They need to know they can trust their provider to help them sell their policy, which is why the decision must be evaluated on a case-by-case basis.
 Having a complete understanding of your client and their goals is imperative in guiding them in their determination of how to choose a life settlement provider.

-The life insurance settlement industry has been on a steady rise since the 1980’s, with Conning predicting a 1-2% increase since 2019.
-Direct to consumer operations have also experienced growth during this time as well, with insurance companies following the retail and travel industries who have operated on this model for years.
-In this blog, we’ll explain how the method works and who these operations represent.
+The life settlement industry has been on a steady rise since the 1980’s, with Conning predicting a 1-2% increase since 2019.
+The direct to consumer segment of the life settlement industry has also experienced growth during this time as well, with life settlement companies following the retail and travel industries who have operated on this model for years.
+In this blog, we’ll explain how the method works and who these companies represent.

 There are many reasons to work with a life insurance professional and your clients may be asking for more information on the options of working with a specific life insurance professional.
 How do you provide all the information for your client that is simple and straightforward?
 This article can help.
 Let’s go over the top 5 reasons to work with a life insurance professional.